The

 Thief

-Burglars, bandits, cutpurses, and other criminals typically follow this archetype, but so do rogues.
-Especially the ones who prefer to think of themselves as professional treasure seekers, explorers, delvers, and investigators.
-In addition to improving their agility and stealth, Thieves hone their skills in the larcenous arts.
-Such as skills useful for delving into ancient ruins, reading unfamiliar languages, and using magic items they normally couldn’t employ.
+You hone your skills in the larcenous arts.
+Burglars, bandits, cutpurses, and other criminals typically follow this archetype, but so do rogues who prefer to think of themselves as professional treasure seekers, explorers, delvers, and investigators.
+In addition to improving your agility and stealth, you learn skills useful for delving into ancient ruins, reading unfamiliar languages, and using magic items you normally couldn’t employ.